AArashev/SQL.employees.analysis.dashboard/README.md

 **Task 1: Employee Gender Distribution Over Time Description**

-This task involves creating a view named task_1_employee_count to analyze the distribution of employees by gender across different calendar years from 1990 onwards.
-The SQL query groups employees by year and gender, providing the number of employees for each grouping.
+*This task involves creating a view named task_1_employee_count to analyze the distribution of employees by gender across different calendar years from 1990 onwards.
+The SQL query groups employees by year and gender, providing the number of employees for each grouping.*
-Query

-sql

 **CREATE VIEW task_1_employee_count AS
 SELECT